alexzeecomedy/alexzeecomedy.github.io/SECURITY.md

 ## Reporting a Vulnerability

-Contact the maintainer at [alex@alexzeecomedy.com](mailto:alex@alexzeecomedy.com).
+Contact me, the maintainer, at [alex@alexzeecomedy.com](mailto:alex@alexzeecomedy.com).
 Vulnerabilities will be addressed in this repository's Discussions forum.